KoalaTeaCode/KTInstagramUIExampleProject/InstagramUIPost.md

 self.addSubview(likeLabel)
 ```

 We create a variable called "labelsWidth" because all our labels will have the same width.
-If you look at the Sketch design you can see that there is a 16px inset on both sides of each label so we just multiply 16 with a calculated width by 2 and subtract the total frame width by the outcome.
+If you look at the Sketch design you can see that there is a 16 point inset on both sides of each label so we just multiply 16 with a calculated width by 2 and subtract the total frame width by the outcome.

 Next we create our description label:
 ```swift